SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### CheckBox Field

+will be the same set up as Select Field

 ### Number Field

 Number field will limit only the number input.
 We can use this field to store currency as well.